 HKKS has released both improvised and notated music in jazz, baroque and classical genres for ECM, BIS, DaCapo, Deutsche Grammophon, and his own label Ultron, with his latest recital album, Hearing Things.
 His former recital album OPEN won the Norwegian Grammy – Spellemannsprisen.

 Hans-Kristian Kjos Sørensen studied in Oslo, Banff in Canada and in Versailles, France, with the legendary Sylvio Gualda.
-He has held a professorship at the Norwegian State Academy of Music and is a sought-after teacher for masterclasses.
-Sørensen is a recipient of the Norwegian State Grants since 2020.
+He has held a professorship at the Norwegian State Academy of Music, where he is currently teaching and is a sought-after teacher for masterclasses.
+Sørensen has been a recipient of the Norwegian State Grants since 2020.